 Become a product expert

-Read your brochures, pamphlets, catalogues and advertisements.
-Or, go on a plant tour to see firsthand how you produce products.
-Talk to other people in your organisation: salespeople, customer service, and delivery people.
+Read your brochures, pamphlets, catalogs and advertisements.
+Or, go on a plant tour to see how you produce products firsthand.
+Talk to other people in your organization: salespeople, customer service, and delivery people.
 Use the products for yourself.
 Then, talk to your customers.

 2. Creating a Needs Assessment